keimschleuder/JuZ_Mod/README.md

 # Changelog
 <details>
   <summary>Click to show the Changelog</summary>

-** Version 4.6.0**
-- Updated to Among Us version 2024.6.18 (Vanilla Update with new UI elements and many Server Side Changes)
-- Added a completely new UI for the Mod's Options, using the new Vanilla Design.
-- Added a button to switch gamemodes in the lobby
-- Added an option to enable the Chat-Notification in game (in Mod Options)
-- Fixed a bug where the shielding the bomber would show a murder attempt on the bomber, when they plant a bomb (sorry Vlesk)
-- Fixed a bug in PropHunt, where the background of the Prop-Display was visible in the cameras
-- Fixed a bug where guessing a player would sometimes not return the votes to the voters
-- Fixed a bug where the Lawyer would not properly die when guessing the client
-- Removed: Disabled Vanilla Servers for now, as the mod is incompatible with them in its / their current state.
-Thanks to Miniduikboat for making custom servers great again!
-- Experimental: Advanded users can try to install the mod on the Windows Store Version of Among Us.
-No Support Provided!

 **Version 4.5.3**
 - Added a new role: Yo-Yo (Impostor) - Mark and blink to a position, then blink back to the start of the blink!